drojaazu/suddendesu/content/entry/progear-no-arashi-debug-tools-and-code-weirdness/index.md

 ![](img/mshvsf_extendedaudit.png)

-Since this code that can be reached through normal means on the final version references these strings from another game, it is almost certainly not remnant data.
+Since this Progear code (reachable through normal means in the final version) references these strings from another game, it is almost certainly not remnant data.

 The connection to MvSF goes deeper: